PHILOSOPHY AND PROTOCOL

 TIME – SPACE – SHAPE – MOVEMENT – STORY – EMOTION

-Please note: The point of the Intensive is to learn to act, not to get through your scene, monologue, or audition piece.
-So please know that if Tom stops you before you’ve reached the end of your performance it’s because he’s more interested in ensuring you know how to work specifically, truthfully, and with relaxation from moment to moment under the given imaginary circumstances.
+Please note: the point of this acting class is to learn to act, not to get through your scene or monologue.
+So please know that if Tom stops you before you’ve reached the end of your performance it’s because he’s more interested in ensuring you know how to work specifically, truthfully and with relaxation from moment to moment under the given imaginary circumstances.

-Stay in the theatre for all of our time together.
-The lobby and parking lot are not where your growth lies.
-If invited to comment on someone's work, please be sure that your remarks are brief and limited to positive (non-directorial) observations.
+Constructive comments: If invited to comment on someone's work, please be sure that your remarks are brief and limited to positive (non-directorial) observations.
 Your words must be an addition to what's just been said, not a reiteration.
-As this is your artistic home, pick up after yourself when the day is done.
+As this is your artistic home, pick up after yourself when class concludes.

 Give up addictions.
-Avoid anesthetizing your sensitivity and intuition (talent).
+Avoid anesthetizing your sensitivity and intuition (i.e. your talent)!